 All of these are incredibly outstanding photographs of the newborn girl that were loved by her parents.
 She looks like an angel!

-What an honor is to create an amazing piece art that your clients will buy to display on the walls at their house and will cherish forever.
+What an honour is to create an amazing piece of art that your clients will buy to display on the walls at their house and will cherish forever.

 For even more inspiration and newborn posing ideas, check out our Instagram, Facebook or Pinterest.